 The growing global profile of Toronto’s multicultural atmosphere—helped along in part by Drake—has made Drake’s musical globetrotting a lot more palatable lately.
 While the hate poured in as he confidently unleashed Jamaican Drake and British Grime Drake (Views and More Life), Aubrey has continued to flex his prowess for dipping in and out of cultures with finesse and juuust enough authenticity for it to fly.

 Drizzy’s always been one to draw parallels between his OVO operation and notable cliques/groups/organizations to paint a darker picture of what he goes through in the music biz.
-Recently, it’s been about “Mob Ties,” down to pronouncing “Don CorleonE” in “Going Bad” with the correct and often neglected use of the “ee” sound at the end where most people say it as the shortened “Corleon.”
+Recently, it’s been about “Mob Ties,” down to pronouncing “Don CorleonE” in “Going Bad” with the correct and often neglected use of the long “ee” sound at the end where most people say it as the shortened “Corleon.”

 With his obnoxious yet unavoidable presence hovering around the now NBA Champion Toronto Raptors, Drake has an undeniable hold on the city of Toronto.
 While he’ll always manage to irk the souls of millions, he’s going to talk some tough shit on “Omertà” and get away with it because he can.